 If you fit in the above mentioned, but you are still a little unsure if this is the right path for you, keep reading to learn more about signs that a career in paralegal is for you.

 1. If you want to start fast

 If you dream about working in the legal field but can’t afford waiting seven years to start working, a career as a paralegal offers you a fast track to achieve your goals.
 Most certification programs take two years to complete.
-At MTI College, for example, you can even take the second part of the program mostly online.
+At Campus, formerly known as MTI College, you can even take the second part of the program mostly online.
 Giving you more flexibility to finish your studies.

 2. If you want to work in many fields of the legal arena

 As a paralegal, you can choose to work in different fields, such as: domestic and family law, child support or personal injury.
 This allows you to pick the field you have more interest, and dedicate your work to that.

 3. If you are passionate about helping people

 This can be the perfect job for someone who wants to help people and make a difference.
 You will be playing an important part in people’s lives, helping lawyers to build cases that will affect them for years to come.

 4. If you like to work with clients